NILI faculty, staff and graduate students bring a wide range of backgrounds and expertise

 Director, Northwest Indian Language Institute

-Janne Underriner is the director of the Northwest Indian Language Institute.
-She has been active with language preservation issues in the Northwest since 1996 when she began working with Elders in the Klamath Tribes’ language project developing curriculum and teaching materials for their community and schools.
-She co-founded the Northwest Indian Language Institute (NILI) in 1997.
-Underriner assists the tribes in developing language programs, writing curriculum, assessment and teaching materials and developing language policy.
-She worked with the Tribes to develop the NW Indian Language Benchmarks (2000), the American Indian Language Teaching License (2001) and Native language policy in the Oregon University System (2011).
-She is a grant writer of language and educational projects for the Tribes and for NILI.
-Underriner is a consultant to Oregon’s Department of Education.
-Her research focuses on the relationship between language, culture and health; second language acquisition of Indigenous languages; and the pragmatics of word order flexibility.
-She teaches Chinuk Wawa.
+Janne Underriner is the director of the Northwest Indian Language Institute (NILI).
+She is a linguist and holds a doctorate in linguistics from UO.
+She is a co-founder of the Northwest Indian Language Institute.
+Underriner first became active with language revitalization in 1996 when she was asked by the Klamath Tribes’ language program to assist Elders and apprentices in developing Klamath language curriculum and teaching materials for their community and schools.
+She is a curriculum, assessment and materials developer, teacher trainer, and language and program evaluator.
+She works with the Tribes and the State to develop Native language policy: the NW Indian Language Benchmarks (2000), the American Indian Language Teaching License (2001) and Native language policy in the Oregon University System (2011).
+She is a consultant to Oregon’s Department of Education.
+Her research interests include the relationship between language, culture and health; collaborative research models that strengthen Tribal communities and academic institutions; teaching and assessment strategies for Indigenous languages; and the relationship of pragmatics, word order and intonation.

 Language Teaching Consultant